In Mali, there is only one physician for every 12,800 people—and no reconstructive

 poor children receive the reconstructive care they need.

-For the last few years, ReSurge has witnessed the remarkable
+Over the years, ReSurge has witnessed the remarkable

 dedication of this young, local physician during its volunteer surgical team